Baked Oats For One | Quick And Easy

 Pinterest Hidden Image

-When the cold weather strikes this baked oats for one recipe makes the perfect nourishing breakfast.
+When the cold weather strikes this Baked Oats Recipe makes the perfect nourishing breakfast.
 It’s quick, easy and warming.
+It makes a quick and easy snack too that’s akin to a cheats banana bread.

-6. Baking powder – This reacts with the heat when it hits the oven helping to puff up the baked oats.
-It makes them just that little more airy and delicious.
+6. Baking powder – reacts with the heat when it hits the oven helping to puff up the baked oats.

 8. Salt – Helps to enhance all the other flavours.

-You could experiment with adding a little cacao (1/2 to 1 tablespoon) and some choc chips to this recipe.
+Experiment by adding a little cacao (½ to 1 tablespoon) and some choc chips to this recipe.
 That would give you chocolate baked oats and I think it would be absolutely delicious.

 • Add all the remaining ingredients and blend again to make a batter.
-This really should look like a cake batter when done.
+It should look like a cake batter when done.
 You may need to scrape the oats off the bottom if they’re stuck and blend again.

 FAQ